Independence weights for causal inference with continuous treatments: Analysis of mechanical power data

-For a concrete example of how DCOWs mitigate dependence, we illustrate the unadjusted marginal dependence of the Pa$\text{O}_2$/Fi$\text{O}_2$ ratio and the mechanical power of ventilation.
-Pa$\text{O}_2$/Fi$\text{O}_2$ ratio is a a pre-treatment covariate that characterizes acute hypoxemia, defines presence and severity of acute respiratory distress syndrome (ADRS), and plays a critical role in ventilation guidelines \citep{papazian2019formal}.
-The Pa$\text{O}_2$/Fi$\text{O}_2$ ratio is also strongly associated with mortality and is thus a critical confounder in this study.
-We display weighted marginal dependence of the Pa$\text{O}_2$/Fi$\text{O}_2$ ratio and the mechanical power of ventilation with our proposed weights and with the entropy-balancing weights in Figure \ref{fig:mech_power_pao2}.
-Compared with methods that aim to exactly decorrelate specified moments, our proposed weights are able to handle nonlinear dependence between covariates and treatment even in datasets with moderately high dimension.
+For a concrete example of how DCOWs mitigate dependence, we illustrate the unadjusted marginal dependence of the Pa$\text{O}_2$/Fi$\text{O}_2$ ratio and the mechanical power of ventilation, where Pa$\text{O}_2$ is the partial pressure of oxygen in the arterial blood and Fi$\text{O}_2$ is the fraction of inspired oxygen.
+Pa$\text{O}_2$/Fi$\text{O}_2$ ratio is a pre-treatment covariate that characterizes acute hypoxemia, defines the presence and severity of acute respiratory distress syndrome (ADRS), and plays a critical role in ventilation guidelines \citep{papazian2019formal}.
+Both Pa$\text{O}_2$ and Pa$\text{O}_2$/Fi$\text{O}_2$ ratio are also strongly associated with mortality and are thus critical confounders in this study.
+We display weighted marginal dependence of Pa$\text{O}_2$ and the mechanical power of ventilation with our proposed weights and with the entropy-balancing weights in Figure \ref{fig:mech_power_pao2}; we also show this relationship for the Pa$\text{O}_2$/Fi$\text{O}_2$ ratio in Section \ref{sec:data_supp} of the Supplementary Material.
+Compared with methods that aim to exactly decorrelate specified moments, our proposed weights can handle nonlinear dependence between covariates and treatment even in datasets with moderately high dimensions.
 While entropy balancing accounts for a significant proportion of dependence, there remains residual nonlinear dependence.

 For each method, we construct pointwise confidence bands of the ADRF using a nonparametric bootstrap similar to \citet{wang1995bootstrap}.
-Weighted local linear regression estimates of the ADRF of mechanical power of ventilation on in hospital mortality and 95\% confidence bands are displayed in Figure \ref{fig:bootstrap_mech_power}.
-The entropy balancing approach with higher order moments was not included due to the small effective sample size and that large number of bootstrap replications for which no numerical solution was found.
-While both the entropy balancing weights and the GPS estimated with a normal model exhibit reasonable control over dependence between covariates and treatment, they result in unacceptably high variance in the estimate of the ADRF.
+Weighted local linear regression estimates of the ADRF of mechanical power of ventilation on in-hospital mortality and 95\% confidence bands are displayed in Figure \ref{fig:bootstrap_mech_power}.
+Alternatively, it is possible to conduct inference using the results of Theorem \ref{thm:asymptotic_normality}; however, doing so requires careful selection of the bandwidth parameter $h$, such as by using undersmoothing, which involves choosing a smaller bandwidth than the optimal one.
+Rigorous assessment of the use of Theorem 3.7 for inference is left as future work.
+The entropy balancing approach with higher order moments was not included due to the small effective sample size and a large number of bootstrap replications for which no solution was found.
+Both the entropy balancing weights and the GPS estimated with a normal model exhibit reasonable control over the dependence between covariates and treatment but result in unacceptably high variances in the estimate of the ADRF.